Operating dates: Mid-June through mid-September

 Sitting on the front porch surrounded by woodlands, the cabin overlooks the south bay of Raquette Lake with peaceful solitude.
 The camp boasts vertical log construction around the first floor and finishes the second story with horizontal logs peaked to the roof.

-The interior walls of the cabin display carefully crafted logs finished with a beautiful shine and luster.
+The interior walls of the cabin are knotty pine boards finished with a beautiful shine and luster.
 Each room has doors leading to the outside.

 For many years the Kirby Camp was rented to college faculty and staff.
 Newspapers from 1976 were the only remnants of its last guests.
 Sometime thereafter the cabin was boarded up and left unused.